numba/numba/docs/source/ir.rst

         - Like a Python AST, but contains normalized structures (assignments, comparisons, list comprehensions, etc)
-        - *Unsure of the engineering need for this. -jriehl*
     * `Untyped IR in SSA form`_

         - Expanded control flow (with annotations)